Infos zu Zecken und Krankheiten

 The tick larva hatches from one of the approximately 3,000 eggs laid by the female.
 It has only three pairs of walking legs and appears pale skin-colored to transparent.
 The tick larva seeks out small rodents or birds, bites for the first time, and sucks for about two to three days until it drops and molts into a nymph after a few months.
 After molting, the larva enters the next stage.

-The nymph, now with four pairs of walking legs, wears a stable chitinous carapace after molting.
-The nymph usually overwinters in the Central European climate before seeking the second intermediate host for further development into a sexually mature tick.
+The nymph, now with four pairs of walking legs, wears a sturdy chitinous carapace after molting.
+Usually, the nymph overwinters in the Central European climate before seeking the second intermediate host for further development into a sexually mature tick.
 The nymph takes its second blood meal from larger rodents such as squirrels or medium-sized mammals such as cats, rabbits, or foxes.
 Nymphs also sting humans.
 Once the nymph has chosen its place on the intermediate host and bites, it sucks itself full of a pulpy mixture of blood and tissue for several days, drops, and sheds its skin to become an adult tick.

 Nymphs climb higher on plants than larvae.
 They reach a height of up to 50 cm above the ground and reach larger animals.

-3rd stage: Adult tick ♀ or ♂.
+Stage 3: Adult tick ♀ or ♂.

 After the nymph molts, the adult tick is expressed as female or male.
 The adult female tick infests large wild animals, domestic animals, and humans for the final blood meal.
 The sucking process of an adult female tick takes seven to eleven days and its own body weight can increase up to one hundred times.
 Using attractants, the sucking female signals the adult male that she is ready to reproduce.
-During mating, the attracted male climbs under the female's abdomen to deliver a sperm packet into her sexual orifice.
+When mating, the attracted male climbs under the female's abdomen to deliver a sperm packet into her sexual orifice.

 Blueprint of the tick